 3. Fit for the future: The proposed structure is more flexible than the NAC’s that have been set up in other regions.
 NAC only solutions would be costly and limit engagement to large groups, which could risk missing local needs.
 East and West Sussex are close to 100% Parished which would enable working groups as a subset of a District Association/NAC to form to fit the size and frequency needed to achieve the outcome required.
 Control of working group set up and aims would need Unitary and District Association/NAC to agree defined procedure and have data sharing (e.g sharepoint) capability to manage ambitions and delivery.
 This would enable local and a birds eye view of engagement across the County.

-4. Fairness: The proposed structure would allow the larger towns to manage themselves if they chose to, and also combine where needed with others where there is a common issue.
+4. Fair and appropriate : The proposed structure would allow the larger towns to manage themselves if they chose to, and also combine where needed with others where there is a common issue.
 Rural Parishes, with other stakeholders can group together if they needed to for projects either in clusters for local delivery or at district level as appropriate.
 Boroughs while currently outside of the scope of District and County Association could if they decide to become Town Councils work within the same structure, standalone if they choose to but also combine for common issues.

 5. Collaborative leadership: The proposal would link Parish & Town Councils and stakeholders through the districts within the County/Unitary umbrella with all the elected and accountable member and officers collaborating to enable the Unitary to ultimately take properly informed decisions in a transparent and collaborative process.